 Israeli police spokesperson Micky Rosenfeld was unable to comment on the incidents in Hadera and Petah Tikvah.
 “An investigation is currently under way into the background of the acid attack in Acre, but so far we do not have any information on the assailants,” he told Al Jazeera.

 The apparent uptick in racially motivated harassment and vigilante attacks compounds the already difficult reality for Palestinians in Israel, who make up some 20 percent of the total population.
 Overcrowding, government neglect and economic marginalisation plague Palestinian communities in cities, towns, and villages spanning the country.

-Politicians and decision-makers incite against the Palestinian minority [in Israel], and then the police and right-wing [activists] put their words into action.
+, and then the police and right-wing [activists] put their words into action.”]

 According to the Haifa-based Adalah Legal Centre, more than 50 laws discriminate against Israel’s Palestinian minority by limiting their access to state resources, notably land, and stifling their political expression.

 On Sunday, the Israeli cabinet passed a controversial law defining Israel as a “Jewish nation-state” and the historic homeland for the Jewish people in a 14-6 vote.
 The law has been decried by political opponents and human rights groups, who see it as further alienating Israel’s Palestinian minority as second-class citizens.